-Engagement with Canada's First Nations and Métis
+Engagement with First Nations and Métis

 First Nations and Métis rights, entitlements and title claims may impact Denison's ability and that of its joint venture partners to pursue exploration, development and mining at its Saskatchewan properties.
 Pursuant to historical treaties, First Nations in northern Saskatchewan ceded title to most traditional lands but continue to assert title to the minerals within the lands.
-Métis people have not signed treaties; they assert aboriginal rights throughout Saskatchewan, including aboriginal title over most if not all of the Company's project lands.
+Métis people have not signed treaties; they assert Aboriginal rights throughout Saskatchewan, including Aboriginal title over most if not all of the Company's project lands.

-Managing relations with the local First Nations and Métis communities is a matter of paramount importance to Denison.
-Engagement with, and consideration of other rights of, potentially affected Indigenous peoples may require accommodations, including undertakings regarding funding, contracting, environmental practices, employment and other matters and can be difficult.
+Managing relations with the local First Nations and Métis communities and governments is a matter of paramount importance to Denison.
+Engagement with, and consideration of the rights of, potentially affected Indigenous peoples may require accommodations, including undertakings regarding funding, contracting, environmental practices, employment and other matters and can be time consuming and challenging.
 This may affect the timetable and costs of exploration, evaluation and development of the Company's projects.

-The Company's relationships with communities of interest are critical to ensure the future success of its existing operations and the construction and development of its projects.
-There is an increasing level of public concern relating to the perceived effect of mining activities on the environment and on communities impacted by such activities.
-Adverse publicity relating to the mining industry generated by non-governmental organizations and others could have an adverse effect on the Company's reputation or financial condition and may impact its relationship with the communities in which it operates.
-While the Company is committed to operating in a socially responsible manner, there is no guarantee that the Company's efforts in this regard will mitigate this potential risk.
+The Company's relationships with various interested parties are critical to ensure the future success of its existing operations and the construction and development of its projects.
+There is an increasing level of public concern relating to the perceived effect of mining activities on the environment and on parties impacted by such activities.
+Adverse publicity relating to the mining industry generated by nongovernmental organizations and others could have an adverse effect on the Company's reputation or financial condition and may impact its relationship with interested parties.
+While the Company is committed to operating in a socially responsible manner, there is no guarantee that the Company's efforts in this regard will be successful or mitigate this potential risk.

-The inability of the Company to maintain positive relationships with communities of interest, including local First Nations and Métis, may result in additional obstacles to permitting, increased legal challenges, or other disruptions to the Company's exploration, development and production plans, and could have a significant adverse impact on the Company's share price and financial condition.
+The inability of the Company to maintain positive relationships with interested parties, including local First Nations and Métis, may result in additional obstacles to permitting, increased legal challenges, or other disruptions to the Company's exploration, development and production plans, and could have a significant adverse impact on the Company's share price and financial condition.